 Graphing Linear Inequalities

 The slope-intercept form of a line is y = mx + b, where m is the slope and b is the y-intercept.
-In y ≤ (1/3)x, the slope is 1/3 and the y-intercept is 0, which helps in quickly graphing the boundary line by starting at the origin and rising one unit for every three units moved right.
+In y ≤ (1/3)x, the slope is 1/3 and the y-intercept is 0, which helps in accurately drawing the boundary line on the coordinate plane.